SCIInstitute/ShapeWorks/Documentation/Groom.md

 * centerFilename: The filename where the image center about which reflection occured will be stored.
 * inputDirection: Direction along which to reflect.

+### Write Image Information
+This tool will write information about an image to text.
+This can be useful if you have a segmented mesh that corresponds to the image which you would like to turn into a volume with the same parameters for example.
+It produces three text files: one with the x, y, and z origin, one with the x, y, and z size (or dimensions of the image), and one with the x, y, and z voxel spacing.

+``
+WriteImageInfoToText --inFilename" $1 --outPrefix $2
+``

+* inFilename: The filename of the input image.
+* outPrefix: The prefix for the output files.
+Output files will be: prefix_origin.txt, prefix_size.txt, and prefix_spacing.txt.

 ### Mesh pre-Processing

 #### Reflect Mesh